Arindam32/Luffy-landing-page/README.md

 # Luffy-landing-page
-# Page is  decied to Straw Hat Luffy The MC of Manag series called One Piece
+# Page is  decied to Straw Hat Luffy The MC of Manga series called One Piece